-The hand auger is the most basic of the mechanical drills and is driven from the surface by a series of extensions that are added as drilling proceeds into the ice.
+The hand auger is the most basic of the mechanical drills and is driven from the surface by extensions that are added as drilling proceeds into the ice.

-IDP has in inventory several types of hand augers:
+IDP primarily deploys three types of hand augers:

-Hand augers are individually packed and assigned to specific investigators, depending on project needs.
-Augers for Antarctic users traveling through McMurdo Station are individually packed by IDP and sent to the BFC (Berg Field Center) for distribution to the specified field project.
+Hand augers are individually packed and assigned to investigators, depending on project needs.
+Augers for users traveling through McMurdo Station are individually packed by IDP and sent to the BFC (Berg Field Center) for distribution to the specified field project.
 Drills for use elsewhere are shipped directly to the individual investigators or to the field sites.
+IDP maintains eight copies of the 3-inch IDDO hand auger, three copies of the 4-inch IDDO hand auger and nine copies of the SIPRE hand auger.

 The IDDO hand auger system is a small lightweight, portable drill system that is designed to take core from firn, but will also work in many kinds of solid ice.
 IDDO augers come in two different diameters: 79 mm (3.1-inches) or 101 mm (4.0-inches).
 Both models can be configured to take ½-meter or 1-meter long cores.
 The standard IDDO hand auger kit contains everything needed to take core to a depth of 20-meters.
 Customized kits are provided on request for deeper coring or lighter weight requirements.
 The IDDO hand auger may be hand or power driven.
 If power is desired, request the Sidewinder Power Drive.